 In an ideal outdoor setting, these plants produce buds during one growing season and then go dormant through the winter and into the spring and early summer.

-After the first summer rain, the buds open and the flowers last for about seven days.
+After the first summer rain, the pincushion cactus open and the flowers last for about seven days.
 Healthy, happy Mammillaria may bloom several times during the growing season, always following a rain.

 Flowers may mature into edible fruits.
 Some are tart and tasty, while others are quite bland.
 Generally speaking, these fruits are very small, and it is hard to gather enough to provide much nutrition.